ibm-cloud-docs/billing-usage/invoice_faqs.md

 If you have a billable account, you can access your invoice by clicking **Manage > Billing and usage**, and selecting **Invoices**.
 If you have a Lite account, you don't have an invoice because you're never charged for Lite plan usage.

 For Pay-As-You-Go accounts that aren't billed in US dollars or Subscription accounts, you can also view your invoices on the [IBM Invoices website](https://www.ibm.com/invoices){: external}.
-See [How do I view invoices for Pay-As-You-Go or Subscription accounts?](/docs/billing-usage?topic=billing-usage-ts_cant-view-invoice).
+See [How do I view invoices for Pay-As-You-Go or Subscription accounts?](/docs/billing-usage?topic=billing-usage-ts_cant-view-invoice) for more information.

 ## Why does my usage not match my invoice?
 {: #usage-not-match-invoice}